Karen Martini is an award-winning chef, restaurateur, author and television presenter.

 Karen’s contribution to print media has included roles as food editor for Fairfax’s Sunday Life Magazine and Epicure/Good Living lift-out for several years.
 In 2019 she returned to the paper as a food Columnist for the Good Weekend magazine supplement.

-Author: Karen was the food editor for The Age’s Sunday Life Magazine for six years, and the food editor for The Age’s Epicure/Good Living lift-out for five years.
-She has contributed several articles to The Australian, and is the author of the cookbooks, Salads & Vegetables, New Kitchen, Home, Everyday, The Karen Martini Collection, Feasting, Cooking at Home and Where the Heart Is.
-Karen is currently working on a major book project with Hardie Grant, which is due for release in 2020.
+Karen is the author of the cookbooks, Salads & Vegetables, New Kitchen, Home, Everyday, The Karen Martini Collection, Feasting, Cooking at Home and Where the Heart Is.
+She is currently working on a major book project with Hardie Grant, which is due for release in 2022.

 For over a decade, Karen has been the resident chef on Australia’s longest-running lifestyle television series, Better Homes and Gardens, along the way sharing in seven consecutive Logie Awards.

 Karen was also the founding chef at the critically acclaimed Melbourne Wine Room and Sydney’s Icebergs Dining Room and Bar.
 As executive chef of both restaurants, she held two chef’s hats in Sydney and Melbourne, and won, with Icebergs, the 2004 Best New Restaurant Award from The Sydney Morning Herald.

 After 15 years at The Melbourne Wine Room, Karen and her partner Michael opened St Kilda’s much-loved pizzeria mr. wolf which they stepped back from and sold in 2021.